osdevisnot/supertag/README.md

 **Want to hack code?**

-Clone this repo, and run `setup` script within repo root:
+Clone this repo, and run `setup` script in repo root:

 ```
 yarn run setup